lducc/lducc/README.md

 ### 🔥 About me

 Hi!
-I’m a **2nd-year AI student** at FPT University.
+I’m a **2nd-year AI student** at FPT University.\
-I like math, I like games, I like AI, probably should stop overfitting my brain and my models
+I like math, I like games, I like AI, probably should stop overfitting my brain and my models.

 ---